wangclnlp/DeepSpeed-Chat-Extension/examples/rlhf_with_comet_reward/README.md

 👉 **The ``--devices_comet_model`` argument**

 We added this argument for setting the cuda device for each comet model.
-Hint: we can set same device for all comet models.
+Hint: we can set the same device for all comet models.

-## How to train the model
+## How to Train the Model

 ```bash
 bash examples/comet_reward/train.sh